 Even cattle ranching has its effect on the atmosphere, as cows produce a lot of methane gas as they digest their food.
 So if their is 1.5 billion cows on Earth, that’s a lot of methane gas being released into the atmosphere.

-About 10-15 percent of total worldwide methane emissions comes from rice fields.
+Around 10%-15% of the total worldwide methane emissions comes from rice fields.

 Nitrous oxide gas is released from the artificial fertilizers that farmers spread in their fields.